 Natural Worker is a new artist book by Leor Grady which unearths hidden histories through everyday objects and materials.
 Vacillating between his own identity and elements from his Yemeni heritage, the project situates Grady’s multi-disciplinary practice as an investigation of how marginalized groups deploy myths, rites, and rituals to transmit heritage and identity trans-generationally.

-The book builds upon The Natural Worker exhibition which opened at The Kibbutz Gallery in 2017, where the Grady tells us the story of the Yemenites who settled at Lake Kinneret between 1918-1930.
+The book builds upon The ‘Natural Worker’ exhibition which opened at The Kibbutz Gallery in 2017, which tells the story of the Yemenites who settled Lake Kinneret between 1918-1930.
 The Yemeni’s water was repeatedly cut off by neighboring Jewish Settlements, and they were eventually forcibly resettled by The Jewish Agency to peripheral towns.
-Their historic exclusion from mainstream Israeli society, alongside The Yemeni kidnapping affair, and other historical episodes, resulted in their story being overshadowed and obscured in the Zionist narrative, despite their contribution, sacrifice and devotion.
+Their historic exclusion from mainstream Israeli society, alongside The Yemeni kidnapping affair, and other historical episodes, resulted in their history’s being overshadowed and obscured in the Zionist narrative, despite their contribution, sacrifice and devotion.

 The book features a new theoretical text by Sivan Rajuan Shtang titled ‘Strange Bouquets’, which interprets the works, and grounds them within theoretical and political discourses related to Post-Zionism and queer theory.
 The text exposes how Grady’s use off everyday quotidian materials – like dishrags, headscarves, olive oil – reclaims the beauty, sophistication, and intimacy of an oft maligned heritage.
 His photographs of floral bouquets made up of plants and and herbs derived from Yemeni culture and tradition, urges us to consider the absent bodies – of the women who for centuries have worked with these herbs – and who have been largely overlooked by Zionist visual culture.